semr/specs/patient-charting/procedure/read/PC70-print-procedure-report.md

 **Stakeholders:**              Physician, Nurse, Patient , Healthcare Provider

-**Purpose:**                   The main intent of this use case is to print the procedure details.
+**Purpose:**                   The main intent of this use case is to print the procedure report.

 **Pre Condition:**             User must be identified and authenticated.